tbrzz01/code2college-interviews/docs/GUIDELINES.md

 7. Basic Javascript/CSS/HTML (linking to CSS file, linking to javascript file, HTML elements, etc)
 8. Functions!

-[warning] For best results, study for an interview like you would a test.
+:warning: For best results, study for an interview like you would a test.

-[warning] Do not be afraid to use programming skills you may have learned outside of Code2College.
+:warning: Do not be afraid to use programming skills you may have learned outside of Code2College.

 ## Talking with the Interviewer
 1. Ask Questions: If there’s something missing or you need clarification on anything, don’t be afraid to ask questions during the interview.